TIMELINE

 INSIGHT 3

 Spam alerts were easy to miss and hard to trust.
 Visual and haptic cues went unnoticed and without any explanation for why a call was flagged, users couldn't confidently act on the warning.
+They knew something was off but didn't have enough context to trust it.

 BEFORE